bazelbuild/rules_go/go/toolchains.rst

 Use
 ^^^

-If you are writing a new rule that wants to use the go toolchain, you need to do a couple of things.
+If you are writing a new rule that wants to use the Go toolchain, you need to do a couple of things.
 First, you have to declare that you want to consume the toolchain on the rule declaration.

 .. code:: bzl